Welcome (M)Art

 October – December 2023

-The artists will draw on their networks of farmers and deep thinkers to create a performative and evolving food based installation of preserved goods using canning, dehydration, fermentation alongside Lyrics’ sumptuous murals and a library of texts.
+The artists drew upon their networks of farmers and deep thinkers to create a performative and evolving food-based installation of preserved goods using canning, dehydration, fermentation alongside Lyrics’ sumptuous murals and a library of texts.

-Welcome (M)ART 2023 is funded by the National Endowment for the Arts
+Welcome (M)ART 2022 -2023 was funded by the Carol Ann and Ralph V. Haile, Jr. Foundation and the National Endowment for the Arts

 The Welcome Project is located at 2936 Colerain Ave. and is open Wednesday – Saturday 11-6pm